TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

     }

-The first two lines (``<INCLUDE_TYPOSCRIPT ...>``) include other TypoScript files.
-One from the "Fluid Styled Content" extension (which is part of the TYPO3 core) and the other from the "Site Package" extension.
+The first line (``<INCLUDE_TYPOSCRIPT ...>``) includes the default constants from the "Fluid Styled Content" extension (which is part of the TYPO3 core).
 The ``page`` section defines the so-called PAGE object and the ``config`` section the global site configuration.
 We will replace the four "Parts" (which are shown as comments in the example above) in the following steps.

 Part 1: Fluid Template Section